ashshiva/MessageManager/README.md

 ```sh
 make test
 ```
-You can observe the results generated as XML files at the location:
+You can observe the results generated as XML here:
 `build/test-results/test/`

-To view the html test results, open the index.html file located at: `build/reports/tests/test/`
+To view the html test results, open the `index.html` file located at: `build/reports/tests/test/`

 - To run code coverage along with tests, run the following command in a terminal:
 ```sh